It is common to use a WebSDR as an "auxiliary" receiver (or main receiver if your local noise is really bad!)

 meaning that when you un-key, you'll probably hear the last syllable or word that you transmitted coming back to you.
-While this may be slightly distracting, this can never be heard over the air because this circuit guarantees that your speaker(s) will be muted any time that you
+While this may be slightly distracting, echoes like this can never be heard over the air because this circuit guarantees that your speaker(s) will be muted any time that you